Palmer Family British Military Careers

 His brother Henry Wellington, writing to Thomas, in a surviving fragment of an undated letter (probably written after 1850, Palmer Letters 1841-1883) says:

 Again, note the distance.
 He says he will tell Henry Wellington of "his brother's death" not our brother's death.
-Of course, he does he "one of the brothers of poor Mr. Thomas Palmer" and he refers to Thomas and Henry Wellington as his brothers and not his step-brothers.
-We do know that Henry Wellington was the step-brother of James, Jr., for sure.
-The letters do not provide clear proof that James, Jr., and Thomas were step-brothers, but the age between them and the fact that Major Palmer was married twice suggest that they were.
+Of course, James, Jr., does write that he is "one of the brothers of poor Mr. Thomas Palmer" and he refers to Thomas and Henry Wellington as his brothers and not his half-brothers.
+We do know that Henry Wellington was the half-brother of James, Jr., for sure.
+The letters do not provide clear proof that James, Jr., and Thomas were half-brothers, but the age between them and the fact that Major Palmer was married twice suggest that they were.

 James, Jr., spent most of his military career in the West Indies and West Africa.
 According to Buckley (1998, xiii-xvi), the British army in the West Indies has been a neglected topic for military historians.
 The Caribbean was once an important area of colonial activity for the British with rich sugar islands, but it was a disliked assignment due to the prevalence of illness among the troops sent to the islands.
 Furthermore, an appointment to the West India regiments was not prestigious.
 According to Buckley (1979, 166 n.
 66), "The stigma associated with these corps became self-perpetuating; even at the end of the nineteenth century, cadets who passed lowest out of Sandhurst [the British equivalent of West Point] were posted to the West India Regiments."
 One wonders if his father was instrumental in getting this appointment for his son to his former regiment?
 Was this the best James, Sr., could work out for his son?